Version 2.11 - updated 26 October 2017

 This is the fixed RS232 port that is present on most machines.

-On only machines only a single port is available, although the
+On some machines only a single port is available, although

-Now capable of using additional serial ports and fully ARM v7 compliant.
+Now capable of using all additional serial ports and fully ARM v7 compliant.

 For use on older hardware